 The Bookmark Lit Bulletin wraps up the last month in reading and what was on the blog, as well as what’s coming up next.
 You can check out my book haul, books read, posts shared, challenge updates, etc. You can read past bulletins here.
 If you’re looking for more personal updates, you can check out my Lauren Lately feature; it highlights my life events and non-bookish fun from the previous 30 days.
-I’m still slogging through RULE OF WOLVES (by that I mean letting it hang around on my currently reading shelf and not actually read it ever) so that will be a nice boost when it’s finally done.
-I’m hoping to blaze through some books this month because I’m in the mood.
-June wasn’t the best but it was the first month that felt somewhat normal around here and had a lot of reading time before I quit.
+June was helped a lot by cookbooks, as is usually the case for at least one month of the year.
+I went a little crazy during a sale and read 3 out of 4 new ones in June.
+I also DNFed a book I was excited about, which sucks and took up a lot of reading time before I quit.
 Luckily I added a new favorite to the list this month in EVERY SUMMER AFTER.
-6 books read in June 6 new books • 0 rereads • 0 DNF Pages read: 2080 • Average rating: 3.42 stars Sources: 4 purchased, 2 review Formats: 3 hardcover, 1 paperback, 1 egalley, 1 mixed Genres: 3 nonfiction, 2 contemporary, 1 mystery/thriller Age Target: 5 adult, 1 young adult Check out my 2021 challenge sign-up post for more details, goals, etc.!
-Popsugar Reading Challenge 1 read this month | 23/40 read total About art/artist A-Z Reading Challenge 1 read this month: V Calendar of Crime Challenge None this month Breakdown: 1 purchased | 0 borrowed | 1 free/gifted | 10 for review All review copies were […]
+6 books read in June 5 new books • 0 rereads • 1 DNF Pages read: 2080 • Average rating: 3.42 stars Sources: 4 purchased, 2 review Formats: 3 hardcover, 1 paperback, 1 egalley, 1 mixed Genres: 3 nonfiction, 2 contemporary, 1 mystery/thriller Age Target: 5 adult, 1 young adult Check out my 2022 challenge sign-up post for more details, goals, etc.!
+Popsugar Reading Challenge 2 read this month | 23/40 read total Someone leading a double life, features two languages Calendar of Crime Challenge June’s theme – “father” Breakdown: 1 purchased | 0 borrowed | 0 free/gifted | 6 for review All review copies were […]